warlita/Rock-Paper-Scissors/README.md

 # Project Name: Warlita's Corner

 ## Description
-This is primarily a blog app.
+This Rock Paper Scissors.
 It currently showcases a CLI game transitioned into a GUI game.

 ## Major Functions
 - Shows a working Navigation Bar